alexschmid3/alexschmid3.github.io/_pages/about.md

 ---

 I am a second year PhD student at the MIT Operations Research Center, advised by Dr. [Alexandre Jacquillat](https://mitmgmtfaculty.mit.edu/ajacquillat/).
-As part of my graduate work, I am modeling and developing algorithms for solving optimization problems in logistics, routing, warehousing, and robotics.
+As part of my graduate work, I am modeling and developing algorithms for solving optimization problems in logistics, routing, and robotics.
 I am also a Social and Ethical Responsibilities of Computing Scholar through the MIT Schwarzman College of Computing.

 Research Interests
 ======